motorway/motorway-ui-test/README.md

 * react-datepicker (https://www.npmjs.com/package/react-datepicker) as it's basic and eliminates the need to implement an in-house datepicker, which I figured was outside of scope of the task.

 * react-masonry-css (https://www.npmjs.com/package/react-masonry-css).
 I wanted to spare some time from css grids to work on more complex things, so I turned to a masonry package.
 I compared top 5 of them and ended up with this one, because it didn't depend on legacy packages and had the most straightforward API.
-I was surprised to find that the author of one of them is my friend from university, so I had a chance to discuss pros and cons of alternative packages.
+I was surprised to find out that the author of one of them is my friend from university, so I had a chance to discuss pros and cons of alternative packages.

 ## Time spent

 To create enough opportunities to use React, JS, CSS and HTML in their different ways, I planned several features for the page.
 That required a lot of styling to end up with a minimally aesthetically pleasing result.
-I also did quite a bit of research in the process,
+I also did quite a bit of research in the process.

-The whole thing took about 1.5 work days, in proportion of 5/10 parts styling, 3/10 parts researching, and 2/10 parts actually coding, which, I hope, doesn't violate the recommendation too much.
+The whole thing took about 1.5 work days, in proportion of 5/10 parts styling, 3/10 parts researching, and 2/10 parts actually coding, which, I hope, doesn't violate the time limit recommendation too much.

 ## Further development ideas
 - Add Typescript.